 We welcome applications from all qualified applicants, but applications are particularly encouraged from traditionally under-represented groups in science.
 The University of Portsmouth is member of the Athena SWAN charter and an Institute of Physics Project Juno Supporter; these projects show a commitment to introduce organisational and cultural practices that promote gender equality in science and create a better working environment for men and women.

 Ernest Rutherford Fellowships

 Ernest Rutherford Fellowships are five year fellowships funded by the STFC (formerly STFC Advanced Fellowships).
-The STFC deadline is not yet announced, but expected to be September 2021.
+The STFC deadline is September 16 2021 at 16:00 UK time.
 They are open to candidates of any nationality, but each institution is limited in the total number of applications it can support.
 The ICG will review potential applicants’ CVs and research proposals to determine which candidates it will support.
-Candidates should send a statement of interest, which should include their CV and a draft research proposal, to firstname.lastname@example.org by 31st July 2021 for full consideration.
+Candidates should send a statement of interest, which should include their CV and a draft research proposal, to email@example.com by 31st July 2021 for full consideration.

 STFC encourages applications from those returning after a career break.
 They may submit applications in excess of the quota allocated to each department.

 Royal Society University Research Fellowships are five year fellowships (renewable for up to ten years in total) open to citizens of all nationalities.
 The Royal Society deadline is 7 September 2021.
 If interested in applying, please contact an ICG staff member with a connection to the proposed research no later than 7 August 2021.
 Alternatively, if also applying for an Ernest Rutherford Fellowship. please follow the instructions above and indicate that you would also like to apply for a Royal Society University Research Fellowship with us.

 Marie Skłodowska-Curie actions